 ) reads as 'one

 From this point, observe how the Greek have composed or build with alpha character to represent a complex numeric, such as found when the numeric 'Chilioi and Chilia' are found in verse.
 Note how altering these forms of Chilioi or Chilia, by attaching additional alpha numeric, or by including with Chilioi or Chilia additional numeric, this is needed to provide a sum within the unit of these thousands.
 Keep in mind it is not grammar or language that will change a numeric value or sum, Greek language will instead have alpha-numeric's imbedded within a verse and passage for purpose to express numeric sum, being interpreted according to purpose or implication of (value or sum) within the Chilioi or Chilia 'thousands'.
-However it will be shown how numeric such as 'Chiliades & Chiliadoon' accepted and expressed as (plural) 'Thousands', yet when found accompalied with additional numeric, reverts and is expressed as (singular) 'Thousand', this multiplicity of sum is not supported in the Greek theorem of numeric's, no matter in whatever language structure used.
+However it will be shown how composite numeric such as 'Chiliades & Chiliadoon' are said express a (plural) 'Thousands', however when found in verse with additional numeric included, now is said changed to express a (singular) 'Thousand'.
+This multiplicity is not supported in Greek theorem of numeric's, no matter in whatever language structure used.